hilbug/04-code-quiz/README.md

 # 04-code-quiz

 ## Description
-This timed code quiz run features multiple-choice questions about javascript with dynamically updated HTML and CSS powered by vanilla javascript.
+This timed code quiz features multiple-choice questions about javascript with dynamically updated HTML and CSS powered by vanilla javascript.
 The HTML was built using Bootstrap's responsive design.
+The javascript questions were taken from the example provided.

 The quiz can be accessed here: https://hilbug.github.io/04-code-quiz/